 Contact a bankruptcy attorney at Loan Lawyers in Ft.
 Lauderdale, FL for a free and confidential review of your financial situation.
 We can provide advice about your best legal and financial options.
 Reach our experienced Fort Lauderdale bankruptcy lawyers at (954) 807-1361.

 Fort Lauderdale, FL Bankruptcy Attorney Explains the U.S. Bankruptcy Code

 The Bankruptcy Code is organized into several chapters, each of which provides different kinds of bankruptcy for various types of debtors.
-A bankruptcy attorney can help you discover exactly which option will work for your situation.
+A Florida bankruptcy attorney can help you discover exactly which option will work for your situation.

 The most commonly used chapters of the Bankruptcy Code are:

 - Chapter 7, which is a liquidation bankruptcy, used by any debtor who wishes to liquidate – or sell off – their assets, generating cash to pay off debts.
 A business that undergoes Chapter 7 liquidation typically ceases operations upon entering bankruptcy.

 - Chapter 11, which allows a business to undergo a reorganization of its operations and finances while still continuing its day-to-day operations.

 - Chapter 13, which is the reorganization process available to individuals.